Kim Strömberg

-Kim Strömberg (born December 8, 1987) is a Finnish professional ice hockey Winger who currently plays for HC Kometa Brno of the Czech Extraliga (ELH).
+Kim Strömberg (born December 8, 1987) is a Finnish professional ice hockey Winger who currently playing for SaiPa of the Liiga.

 Playing career

 Strömberg started his professional career in his native Finland for Jokerit of the then SM-liiga, before moving to league rivals Tappara.
 In the 2013–14 season, Strömberg helped HC Bolzano in their inaugural season in the EBEL, to become the first non Austrian league champions by scoring 13 points in as many post season games.